 - Can someone use offline data in a Google Analytics Report?

-- Can someone get data for different segments at a same place?
+- Can someone get data for different segments at the same place?

 Let us conclude with a few general points that one should remember about the data that is available in Google Analytics Reports: